 Successful and well-designed money challenges are composed of the following factors:

-- Reason for saving – without a clear goal in mind, you can’t expect to have a clear direction.
+without a clear goal in mind, you can’t expect to have a clear direction.
 Set a purpose for your savings first to serve as your motivation.

-- Goal amount and timeline – it’s going to be easier for you to break down how much you’re going to save during a particular timeline if you have a set amount that you want to work for.
+It’s going to be easier for you to break down how much you’re going to save during a particular timeline if you have a set amount that you want to work for.
 For example, if your goal is to save PHP10,000 by the end of the year, it will be easier for you to decide how much you need to keep away in a day, week, etc.

-- How to keep it – there are many options depending on your preference and general behavior towards finances.
+There are many options depending on your preference and general behavior towards finances.
 If you’re confident that you’re not easily swayed to use your money, you can always keep it in a savings account where it can earn a small amount of interest.
 If you think you need extra ‘control’, however, it might be better to keep it in a container that is not easy to access like a good ol’ piggy bank or coin bank.

 Money Challenges You Can Try: